mrbuilder1961/ChatPatches/README.md

 ## Localization and Translation
 If you would like to help translate Chat Patches into other languages, you can:
 - [Create a pull request](https://github.com/mrbuilder1961/ChatPatches/compare) that adds, corrects, or updates a language file *(preferred)*
+  - If you do this, please feel free to add yourself to the credits list in `gradle.properties`!
+Just make sure to follow the pattern.
 - DM me on Discord (@obro1961)

 Once you contribute, [join the Discord server](https://discord.gg/3MqBvNEyMz) so you can receive your complementary Contributor and Translator roles!